array-split/array_split/docs/source/examples/index.rst

    >>> [ary[slyce] for slyce in split.flatten()] # generates tile views of ary
    [array([0, 1, 2, 3]), array([4, 5, 6]), array([7, 8, 9])]

-Each :obj:`tuple` array element, of the returned split, has length equal to the  dimension of the multi-dimensional shape, i.e. :samp:`N = len({array_shape})`.
+Each :obj:`tuple` element, of the returned split, has length equal to the  dimension of the multi-dimensional shape, i.e. :samp:`N = len({array_shape})`.
 Each :obj:`tuple` indicates the indexing extent of a tile.